tagazok/my-workshops/custom-vision/tutorial.md

 </div>
 </div>

-A Function scaffold will be created for you so you don't start with a blank project.
-Let's modify the scaffold for our needs.
+A "Hello world" Function will be created for you so you don't start with a blank project.
+Let's modify it for our needs.

 --sep--